ibm-cloud-docs/cloud-object-storage/basics/abort-mpu.md

 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}

-# Deleting stale data with expiration rules
+# Cleaning up incomplete multipart uploads
-{: #expiry}
+{: #lifecycle-cleanup-mpu}

-An expiration rule deletes objects after a defined period (from the object creation date).
+This lifecyle rule stops any multipart uploads if the uploads are not completed a defined number of days after initiation.
 {: shortdesc}

-You can set the lifecycle for objects by using the web console, REST API, and third-party tools that are integrated with {{site.data.keyword.cos_full_notm}}.
+You can set lifecycle rules for objects by using the web console, REST API, and third-party tools that are integrated with {{site.data.keyword.cos_full_notm}}.

-* An expiration rule can be added to a new or existing bucket.
+* A new rule can be added to a new or existing bucket at any time.
-* An existing expiration rule can be modified or disabled.
+* An existing rule can be modified or disabled.
-* A newly added or modified Expiration rule applies to all new and existing objects in the bucket.
-* Adding or modifying lifecycle policies requires the `Writer` role.
-* Up to 1000 lifecycle rules (archive + expiration) can be defined per bucket.
-* Allow up to 24 hours for any changes in Expiration rules to take effect.
-* The scope of each expiration rule can be limited by defining an optional prefix filter to apply to only a subset of objects with names that match the prefix.
-* An expiration rule without a prefix filter will apply to all objects in the bucket.
-* The expiration period for an object, specified in number(s) of days, is calculated from the time the object was created, and is rounded off to the next day's midnight UTC.
-For example, if you have an expiration rule for a bucket to expire a set of objects ten days after the creation date, an object that was created on 15 April 2019 05:10 UTC will expire on 26 April 2019 00:00 UTC.
-* The expiration rules for each bucket are evaluated once every 24 hours.
-Any object that qualifies for expiration (based on the objects' expiration date) will be queued for deletion.
-The deletion of expired objects begins the following day and will typically take less than 24 hours.
-You will not be billed for any associated storage for objects once they are deleted.
-* The expiration time of non-current versions is determined by its successor's last modified time, rounded to the next day at midnight UTC.
-* If versions are manually deleted from an object that has versions to be expired the next day, those expirations may not occur.
-* In [versioning enabled or suspended buckets](/docs/cloud-object-storage?topic=cloud-object-storage-versioning), a regular <Expiration> rule retains the current version and creates a delete marker rather than permanently deleting data.

-Without caution, data might be permanently lost with when using [expiration rules on a versioned bucket](/docs/cloud-object-storage?topic=cloud-object-storage-versioning).
-In cases where **versioning is suspended** and there is a null version present for the expired object, data might be permanently lost.
-In this case, a `null` delete marker is overwritten, permanently deleting the object.
-{: important}

-* From a user's perspective, we delete the expired multipart transaction upfront rather than deleting individual parts, so either the transaction is wholly present or removed.
-They won't see transactions with only some of its parts deleted for example.

-Objects that are subject to a bucket's Immutable Object Storage retention policy will have any expiration actions deferred until the retention policy is no longer enforced.
-{: important}

 ## Attributes of expiration rules
 {: #expiry-rules-attributes}